 -One ISD police officer injured.

--"Second possible person of interest" detained and being questioned.
+-One suspect in custody.-"Second possible person of interest" detained and being questioned.

 -Search of school ongoing. pic.twitter.com/eHnGUOaWgD